wtsi-hgi/softpack-core/README.md

 To run integration tests, you need:

-- a git repository
+- a git repository, hosted on e.g. GitHub or GitLab
 - an access token for the git repository
   - for GitLab, this requires the "developer" role and the "write_repository" scope
   - for GitHub, this requires read-write access to repository contents
-- a branch to run the tests on (not called "main")
+- a branch to run the tests on (must match `username` in the config below)
 - the appropriate SoftPack config, described below

 Make sure the artifacts/repo section of `~/.softpack/core/config.yml` is